 - Working knowledge of common Linux commands

-- Basic knowledge of developing & deploying App Engine apps
+- Basic knowledge of developing and deploying App Engine apps

 - A working Python 3 App Engine app ready to be containerized